Wellbeing at Work Services

 Hello, I’m Lucy Griffith, Founder of Thrive at Work.

 I build and facilitate workshops and programmes to empower employees to take control of their own workday health.
 I offer them simple ways to create healthy habits that stick in their daily working lives.
 This helps them to stay healthy, happy and energetic.

 To ensure that these interventions are realistic and sustainable, I also help companies to create a culture and environment which enables employees to make these healthy choices on a daily basis.

 Because employees who thrive at work enjoy and engage with what they do.
 They avoid the misery and cost of stress and burnout.
 They build a bright and healthy future for themselves and their companies.

 The small and manageable changes they make can quickly accumulate to make a deep impact.
-This supports companies who are working to create a long-lasting culture of positive wellbeing within the organisation.
+This supports companies who are working to create a long-lasting culture of positive wellbeing within their organisations.

 Read more about my story here.